Kowalski985/neutrams/README.md

 NEUTRAMS v1 is only an experimental concept.
 It works well on small networks.

-NEUTRAMS v2 for large networks  is still in development.
+NEUTRAMS v2 for large networks is still under development.
+We will release it here when finished.